terremoth/my-cheatsheets/performance.md

 # Performance and Tuning Web Applications Cheatsheet

 ## In your backend
-- if some information is repeatedly showing in the screen (views) coming from backend from Database, consider adding some cache like Redis or Memcached, so the info cames from the cache and not anymore from querying database
+- if some information is repeatedly showing in the screen (views) coming from backend from Database, consider adding some cache like Redis or Memcached, so the info comes from the cache and not anymore from querying database
 - Nginx can also cache to deliver faster contents
 - If you render views in your backend, you should use a template engine to also generate cached views (like Blade or Twig if you use PHP)
 - If you have long processes to run that would take user time, consider use queues (with Redis for example), like email sending, receive webhooks, process payment or generate some personal report from DB
 - If you need to frequently send emails, prefer to outsource it to a company that is specialized in this, like SendGrid
 - Learn how/why use INDEX on some tables columns (DB), the ones that you do more WHERE's (mainly the ones that are string/varchar variant fields), this will increase SELECT statements response
-- If you have lots of queries doing "where \`something\` like '%foobar%' consider use Elastic Search, because this kind of query take more and more time the more the table grows
+- If you have lots of queries doing "where \`something\` like '%foobar%' consider using Elastic Search, because this kind of query takes more and more time the more the table grows
 - Never store file/blobs in your DB, upload it somewhere else.
 They make the DB and the tables bigger.
 Your web server can deliver the files and images absurdly faster than querying.
 You can descentralize using AWS S3, or Backblaze as external file storages
 - Learn about BigO Notation and look where your algorithms can be optimized to process faster, like loops inside loops and joins
 - Query only the necessary columns you going to use, avoid "SELECT * FROM"